 Actively engaged in the fight to end human trafficking, Donna works with the Metanoia House, which serves as a safe haven for young victims of this modern day slavery.
 Her dedication to this cause has led her to Rome where she met with Pope Francis to learn more about how the state and faith communities can further collaborate in the fight against this horrible crime.

-She has also started Virtual Visits with the First Lady, which enables her to interact with students in every corner of the state, No Kid Hungry Louisiana Campaign and Breakfast Challenge to help end childhood hunger in Louisiana, Bandit’s Book Challenge to encourage students to read more books and Louisiana Fosters, a state-wide campaign linking government, non-profits, businesses and faith based organizations to build a supportive network for the state’s foster children and foster and birth parents.
+She has also started Virtual Visits with the First Lady, which enables her to interact with students in every corner of the state through reading books, No Kid Hungry Louisiana Campaign and Breakfast Challenge to help end childhood hunger in Louisiana, Bandit’s Book Challenge to encourage students to read more books and Louisiana Fosters, a state-wide campaign linking government, non-profits, businesses and faith based organizations to build a supportive network for the state’s foster children and foster and birth parents.
 As Donna says, “These are our children and there is something each of us can do to help make their lives better.”

-She has also made it her mission to restore and preserve the history and beauty of the Governor’s Mansion- making it a place the unique and resilient people of Louisiana are proud to call their own.
+She has also made it her mission to restore and preserve the history and beauty of the Governor’s Mansion- making it a place that the people of Louisiana are proud to call their own.
 Showcasing Louisiana’s one-of-a-kind culture and traditions, the mansion serves as a classroom for visitors from near and far.
 She started the governor’s mansion website to enable everyone, especially students and teachers, to learn more about the home and keep up with all of the mansion activities.

 Serving as first lady is an honor and an incredible experience, but without a doubt, her happiest job is being the mother of her and John Bel’s three children – Samantha and son-in-law Jonathan, Sarah Ellen and John Miller.
 The family lives in Baton Rouge with their three dogs, Mollie, Bandit and Lady.